-Once students complete developmental coursework (if needed), the certificate may be completed in 1-2 semesters.
+Once students complete developmental coursework (if needed), the degree can be completed in two years of full-time study.
 They can shorten the amount of time by taking courses in the summer and winter sessions.

-Why take the certificate of achievement in Information Systems Security?
+Certificates may be completed in approximately 14 months and the certificate of achievement in approximately 2 semesters.